 Reverend Dr. George A. Fitzgerald, Pastor and Organizer

-Reverend Doctor George A. Fitzgerald, is a good leader who knows the way, and goes the way and shows the way.
+Reverend Dr. George A. Fitzgerald is a good leader who knows the way, and goes the way and shows the way.
 He is the son of Evangelist Louise (Fitzgerald) Griffin and the late James Fitzgerald.
 He was born in McKenney, VA.
 The family moved to Hopewell, VA where he graduated from the Carter G. Woodson High School.
 He later moved to Washington, D.C. where he united with the Central Baptist Church in 1974 under the leadership of Rev. Dr. Henry S. Moore.
 Here he served as a Sunday School Teacher, on the Financial Committee, Male Chorus, Missionary Society, Beautification Club, and Board of Directors.
 In 1975, he was ordained to the Board of Deacons.

 Dr. Fitzgerald was called to preach the Gospel.
 After constant prayer and meditation, he accepted the call.
 He was licensed by Pastor Moore in June 1978, and ordained on January 3, 1981.